Selene (Underworld)

-Selene is a character and the main protagonist of the Underworld film franchise, in which she is portrayed by Kate Beckinsale.
-The character is introduced in the first film, Underworld, as an elite vampire assassin known as a "Death Dealer" who relentlessly hunts down the Lycans for allegedly murdering her family.
-She becomes attracted to a human named Michael Corvin and, upon discovering that her sire and adoptive father Viktor was actually responsible for the death of her family, defects from the vampire clan.
+Selene is a character and the main protagonist of the Underworld film franchise, in which Kate Beckinsale portrays her.
+The character is introduced in the first film, Underworld, as an elite vampire assassin known as a "Death Dealer" who hunts down the Lycans for allegedly murdering her family.
+She becomes attracted to a human named Michael Corvin, and upon discovering that her sire and adoptive father Viktor was actually responsible for the death of her family, defects from the vampire clan.

 Creation

 Selene was created by Kevin Grevioux, Len Wiseman, and Danny McBride.
-According to Grevioux, Selene is based on the X-Men villain of the same name appearing in comic books published by Marvel Comics.
+According to Grevioux, Selene is based on the X-Men villain of the same name, appearing in comic books published by Marvel Comics.
 Selene was introduced in the first film of the series, Underworld.